1. About valproic acid

 - stomach pain, feeling or being sick (nausea or vomiting) – take valproic acid with or after a meal or snack.
 It may also help if you don't eat rich or spicy food.

 - diarrhoea – have small but frequent sips of water.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-- dry or sore mouth, or swollen gums - for a dry mouth try sugar-free gum or sweets, or sipping cold drinks.
-If this doesn't help, or you have mouth ulcers, talk to your pharmacist or doctor.
+- dry or sore mouth, or swollen gums – for a dry mouth try sugar-free gum or sweets, or sipping cold drinks.
+If this does not help, or you have mouth ulcers, talk to your pharmacist or doctor.
 If you're bothered by swollen gums or this symptom doesn't go away, talk to your doctor or dentist.

 - shakes (tremors) in a part of your body, or unusual eye movements – talk to your doctor if this is bothering you.
 These symptoms can be a sign that the dose is too high for you.
 It may help to change your dose or take your medicine at a different time of day.

-- feeling tired or sleepy - as your body gets used to valproic acid, these side effects should wear off.
-If these symptoms don't get better within a week or two, your doctor may either reduce your dose or increase it more slowly.
+- feeling tired or sleepy – as your body gets used to valproic acid, these side effects should wear off.
+If these symptoms do not get better within a week or two, your doctor may either reduce your dose or increase it more slowly.
 If that doesn't work you may need to switch to a different medicine.

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if your headaches last longer than a week or are severe.